shegerbootcamp/vagrant-setup/README.md

 - Ensure you have Vagrant installed.
 You can download it from [here](https://www.vagrantup.com/downloads).
 - Ensure you have VMware for ubuntu installed or VMware Fusion if you are using a Mac.
-- Ensure you have the `bento/ubuntu-22.04` Vagrant box for ARM architecture if you are using a Mac.
+- Ensure you have the github with gitbash terminal.

 ## Cloning the Repository